-Writing down your goal in as much detail as possible gives your subconscious mind something to work on and makes it easier for you to identify the people, resources, opportunities that will help you achieve your goals when they appear on your path.
+Writing down your goal in as much detail as possible gives your subconscious mind something to work on and makes it easier for you to identify the people, resources, and opportunities that will help you achieve your goals when they appear on your path.

 Use a support system

-A Harvard study into the power of goal-setting exercises showed that people who wrote down their goals, made a public declaration of their goals, and held themselves accountable to another person achieved 76% of the goals they set for themselves, compared to people who were told only to focus on their goals.
+A Harvard study into the power of goal-setting exercises showed that people who wrote down their goals made a public declaration of their goals, and held themselves accountable to another person achieved 76% of the goals they set for themselves, compared to people who were told only to focus on their goals.
 (The second group achieved their goals only 43% of the time.)

 Other people hold you accountable for your goals and help you act on opportunities you may not even be aware of.
 Plus, it’s simply good time management to delegate tasks that take you out of your zone of genius and drain you of focus and energy.

 Take the first step